-Instructional materials will be developed from the instructional design guide for use in classroom training.
-These materials will include an instructor's handbook, a student's handbook, PowerPoint presentation slides, charts, film or video clips, hands-on exercises, and a combustible gas detector.
-The materials will be used to conduct a pilot training class at a Port of Los Angeles drayage truck fleet operator.
-The Port of Los Angeles plans to deploy tractors using hydrogen fuel cell range extenders to recharge electric batteries in order to reduce emissions and maximize deployment of the tractors without having to cease operations for charging of batteries.
+Instructional materials were developed from the instructional design guide for use in classroom training.
+These materials included an instructor's handbook, a student's handbook, PowerPoint presentation slides, charts, film or video clips, hands-on exercises, and a combustible gas detector.
+The materials were used to conduct a pilot training class at a Port of Los Angeles drayage truck fleet operator.
+The Port of Los Angeles planned to deploy tractors using hydrogen fuel cell range extenders to recharge electric batteries in order to reduce emissions and maximize deployment of the tractors without having to cease operations for charging of batteries.

 Instructional materials (as described above) and one pilot training class.

 This project is completed.
 Period of performance was 1 year.

 FY 2011: $40,000 - Research and Innovative Technology Administration (RITA) (Hydrogen Funds)